Offaly County Council fail to carry out required number of septic tank inspections

 Just 4 inspections of septic tanks were carried out in Offaly in 2021.
 The required number was 18

-Out of the 18 septic tank inspections which should have been carried out by Offaly County Council in 2021 only 4 were inspected and just 2 passed.
+Out of the 18 septic tank inspections which should have been carried out by Offaly County Council in 2021 only four were inspected and just two passed.

 The figures are contained in a report by the Environmental Protection Agency which states that Offaly County Council has given a commitment to make up for the shortfall in inspections in 2022.